krishkalai07/SchoolWork/BBUS220/Chapter6.md

 - profit = total\_revenue - (variable\_cost + fixed\_cost)

 - To maximize profits, the firm must produce the quantity where the total revenue minus the total cost is greatest
-  - if MR > MC, firm should
+  - if MR > MC, firm should increase output
-  - if MR < MC, firm should
+  - if MR < MC, firm should decrease output
-  - if MR = MC, firm should
+  - if MR = MC, firm should profit-maximizing level of output

 ## Profit maximization for a competitive firm
+(graph)

 ## Profit Maximization & Competitive Firm’s Supply Curve
 - Measuring profit
-  - π = TR - TC =
+  - π = TR - TC = (P - ATC) * Q
-  - if P > ATC
-    - firm will earn
+  - if P > ATC, firm will earn positive profits (π > 0)
-  - if P < ATC
-    - firm will earn
+  - if P < ATC, firm will earn negative profits (π < 0)
-  - if P = ATC
-    - firm will earn
+  - if P = ATC, firm will earn zero profits (π = 0)

 ## Profit as the area between price and average total cost

 ## Short run and long run decisions
 - Shutdown
+  - (Closed for winter)
   - Short-run decision to not produce anything
     - During a specific period of time
     - Because of current market conditions
+    - Firm still pays fixed costs
 - Exit
+  - (Going out of business)
   - Long-run decision to leave the market
+  - Sunk costs

 ## Shut-Down Decision
 - Cost-Benefit principle applies even to losses
 - Shut down if your losses are less than if you continued operating
-- Shut down if
+- Shut down if your VC > TR

 # Long run equilibrium in a Competitive Market
 - Long run: firms can enter and exit the market